 La Jacaranda is another lovely resort in the island, located some 300 meters from Sant’Antioco city.
 Guests will have a wide garden, free WIFI, spacious rooms with private bathroom and free toiletries.
 Available here also bike hire.

-What to visit in Sant’Antioco
+Where to go in Sardinia – What to visit in Sant’Antioco

 Ethnographic Museum (Museo etnografico)